esluyter/ESTimeline/README.md

 ## Features
 - Comment, Synth, Pattern, Routine, and Env clip types
 - Timeline Clip -- embed one timeline in another!
-This is encouraged, to avoid issue#2 below
   - Each timeline clip can optionally use its own TempoClock, and optionally use its own Environment
 - Tracks can contain all clip types, and can be muted/soloed
 - Non-prescriptive: no server architecture is forced on you, possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project; the basic goal is only to "execute this code at this particular time"